-(c)Physiological constraints: The optic nerve is a bottleneck in the information path from the retina to subsequent brain centers: there are insufficient neurons to transmit the retinal information.
-There is therefore strong pressure to maximize the amount of information transmitted per optic nerve neurons, which implies strong post-receptoral re-coding of the stimulus information designed to maximize the efficiency of this information transmission.
-As discussed in the Introduction this kind of data compression might have to be lossy and the HVS may have evolved to lose high SF color, and this might be achieved by some sort of multiplexing technique.
+3. Physiological constraints: The optic nerve is a bottleneck in the information path from the retina to subsequent brain centers; there are insufficient neurons to transmit the retinal information.
+There is therefore strong pressure to maximize the amount of information transmitted per optic nerve neurons, which implies strong postreceptoral recoding of the stimulus information designed to maximize the efficiency of this information transmission.
+As discussed in Section 1, this kind of data compression might have to be lossy and the HVS may have evolved to lose high-SF color, and this might be achieved by some sort of multiplexing technique.